kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

 print("moving_var: ", sync_bn.moving_variance.numpy())
 ```
 When running with `horovodrun -np 2 python tf_hvd_bn_sync.py`, we can get the
-outputs below, where the batch mean/variance are actually already group mean/variance
+outputs below, where the batch mean/variance are actually already group
-after communication and the moving mean/variance are computed based on them.
+mean/variance after the communication and the moving mean/variance are computed
+based on them.
 ```
 [1,0]:!!! batch_mean:[0.45652372 0.5745423  0.65629953]
 [1,1]:!!! batch_mean:[0.45652372 0.5745423  0.65629953]